MonteLogic/MoL-blog-content/posts/contractor-buddy-work-notes-part-4/index.md

 What exactly does await clerkSetup(); do?

-import { test as setup } from ‘@playwright/test’; I missed the setup keyword.

 Okay, so these testing tokens just by pass bot detection it’s not about authenticating and saving the auth state: " await page.goto(“/”);